bluerobotics/BlueRobotics_MS5837_Library/README.md

 /** The read from I2C takes up for 40 ms, so use sparingly is possible.
  */
 void read();

-/** This function loads the datasheet test case values to verify that
- *  calculations are working correctly.
-No example checksum is provided
- *  so the checksum test may fail.
- */
-void readTestCase();

 /** Pressure returned in mbar or mbar*conversion rate.
  */